 Far-left organizations have been known to fund public discord, and there are allegations that they support political violence.
 The Trump administration has indicated it may pursue Racketeer Influenced and Corrupt Organizations (RICO) Act charges against individuals like billionaire George Soros, who have a history of funding unrest.

-Currently, authorities are primarily focused on removing the signs and repainting defaced property, though some signs, including the “exterminator” sticker, remain in place.
+Currently, authorities are primarily focused on removing the signs and repainting defaced property, though some signs, including the “exterminator” (Whitehouse) sticker, remain in place.
 There are suggestions that the Trump administration could use enforcement mechanisms to address the defacement of property as part of a broader initiative to beautify Washington, D.C., while also uncovering the organized protest apparatus in the capital.

 Why it matters